cmalaga-code/grepss/README.md

 # Grepster CLI 🚀🚀🚀

-Inspired by the GNU grep.
+Inspired by grep.
 Important to note that this project is independently developed.

 ### v0.1.0 🎉
 - Active development in dev branch